raspberrypilearning/infrared-bird-box/worksheet2.md

 The last thing you should consider is being able to remotely access the Raspberry Pi from another computer without having to have a keyboard, mouse and monitor connected to it.
 This would be pretty inconvenient if it's somewhere outside, up a tree for example.

-You should familiarise yourself with SSH (Secure Shell Server).
+You should familiarise yourself with Secure Shell (SSH).
 This is a technique that allows you to have the Raspberry Pi command prompt inside a window on another PC or Mac.
-As long as the other PC has network access to the Raspberry Pi, you can have full remote control.
+As long as the other computer has network access to the Raspberry Pi, you can have full remote control.

 The instructions [here](http://www.raspberrypi.org/documentation/remote-access/ssh/README.md) cover how to do this from Windows, OS X or Linux.